Hunter Renfrow Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- In his five matchups against the Chargers, Renfrow's 51.6 receiving yards average is 14.9 less than his over/under for Sunday's game (66.5).
+- Renfrow has averaged 51.6 receiving yards per game in his five career matchups against the Chargers, 14.9 fewer than his over/under for Sunday's game.

-- Renfrow has caught a touchdown pass against the Chargers twice, but did not have multiple TDs in either of those games.

-- The Chargers are giving up 237.6 passing yards per game this year, the NFL's 12th-ranked pass defense.
+- The 237.6 passing yards the Chargers give up per game makes them the NFL's 12th-ranked pass defense this season.

-- At 1.6 passing TDs conceded per game, the Chargers defense is ranked 18th in the league.
+- The Chargers' defense is 18th in the league, allowing 1.6 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Colts, Renfrow was targeted nine times, picking up 76 yards on seven receptions while scoring one touchdown.
+- In last week's game against the Colts, Renfrow was targeted nine times and racked up seven catches for 76 yards and scored one touchdown.

-- During his last three games, Renfrow has racked up 148 yards on 13 catches with two touchdowns, averaging 49.3 yards per game on 17 targets.
+- Renfrow has put up 148 yards in his last three games (49.3 per game) with two touchdowns, reeling in 13 passes on 17 targets.

 Renfrow's Las Vegas Teammates